 Anthropology prepares students for excellent jobs and opens doors to various career paths.
 It provides global information and thinking skills critical to succeeding in the 21st century in business, research, teaching, advocacy, and public service.
 As trends towards global interconnections increase, so should the number of jobs requiring skills developed in completion of the B.A. major in Anthropology.

 Because IU offers undergraduate training in all four of the Anthropology sub-fields, employment is possible in each field.
-Entry level professional positions are available in government, private archaeology firms, physical anthropology labs, and museums.
+Initial and long-term destinations for graduates include positions in many job sectors: federal and state government, private archaeology firms, physical anthropology labs, and museums.
 Anthropology graduates work in environmental studies, public health, law enforcement, forensics, field studies, animal behavior, and intercultural training.